-Large enough for container gardening and pretty enough for display, tire planters are a wonderful way to make your own eco-friendly flower pots while adding a distinct and unique look to your garden.
-And making a tire planter is easy — it just takes an old tire, some basic tools and a bit of elbow grease to recycle a tire from garbage into a big, beautiful flower pot.
+Large enough for container gardening and pretty enough for display, making tire planters is a wonderful way to make your own eco-friendly flower pots while adding a distinct and unique look to your garden.
+And making a tire planter is easy—it just takes an old tire, some basic tools and a bit of elbow grease to recycle a tire into a big, beautiful flower pot.

-Not sure how to decorate a tire planter flower pot?
-That's easy too — just paint it.
+Not sure how to decorate a recycled tire planter?
+That’s easy too—just paint it.
 Have a shabby chic garden?
-Paint it white crackle and plant it full of English lavendar and thyme.
+Paint it white crackle and plant it full of English lavender and thyme.
 Have a whimsical garden, full of color?
-Make a couple of tire planters and paint them different colors — it's all up to you!
+Make a couple of tire planters and paint them different colors—it’s all up to you!

-How to Make a Tire Planter Flower Pot
+How to Make a Tire Planter for Flowers

 - an old tire (with or without a rim)